Term Life Insurance For Seniors Overview

 What to Do If You Don’t Qualify

-For those who do not qualify for a term policy, there are other options like whole life or burial insurance.
+For those who do not qualify for a term policy, there are other options to consider for end of life expenses.
 These smaller policies cost more per the coverage but the reassurance of having a policy in place is worth it.

 Whether the premiums are for $5,000, $10,000, or even $25,000, there is a policy that is right for you or your loved one and having this policy in place is a very important part of one’s financial planning.

-As term life insurance is the most affordable for the cost of the premiums, it is built with an expiry date in mind.
+Term life insurance for seniors is the most affordable for the cost of the premiums, it is built with an expiry date in mind.
 Prices fluctuate based on the amount of the policy and the length of the term, so a 65-year-old woman’s 5-year policy of $50,000 will be less expensive than a 10-year policy of $75,000.

 Although the cost of insurance can be daunting, it’s important to remember that having life insurance is not a luxury, it is an important part of one’s financial planning.
-While no one ever plans to fail, many do fail to plan, and not having a life insurance policy in place – be it term, whole, or burial – is a disaster waiting to happen, and a plan that will most certainly fail.
+While no one ever plans to fail, many do fail to plan, and not having a life insurance policy in place – is a disaster waiting to happen, and a plan that will most certainly fail.

 Reach out to our experienced professionals today who are ready and willing to help find an insurance plan that works for you!